 Herbert peaked in popularity at number 25 in 1928 and 1929 when Herbert Hoover was elected US president.
-However, Herbert was consistently a top 50 baby boys name in the years 1880 to 1933.
-After which, it gradually declined in popularity, last seen in the US top 1000 names in 2002.
+However, Herbert was consistently a top 50 baby boys' name in the years 1880 to 1933, after which it gradually declined in popularity.
+It was last seen in the US top 1000 names in 2002.

 Fred was one of the most popular names on this list.
 It was number 15 in the 1880s and 1890s and a top 50 name until 1944.
 The name means peace and is a short version of Frederick or other names with Fred in them like Alfred or Wilfred.

 This name was in the top 1000 until 2002.
 In 2016, 107 baby boys were named Fred.